 - cardio such as jogging, running, biking, swimming,

 - onion and garlic,

-In addition, people with excess Yin are suggested to reduce consumption of Yin foods (see below).
+Also, people with excess Yin are suggested to reduce the consumption of Yin foods (see below).

 Yang Energy, Foods and Activities